Solo travelers walking a red-walled Marrakech souk alley lined with baskets and spices at golden hour

 Is Morocco safe for solo female travelers?+

 Morocco is generally safe for solo female travelers who take standard precautions.
+Major tourist cities like Marrakech, Fes, and Essaouira have well-developed tourism infrastructure.
 Dress modestly (covering shoulders and knees), avoid isolated areas at night, use registered taxis, and book accommodations in advance.
 Many women travel Morocco solo successfully every year.

 How much does a solo trip to Morocco cost?+

-What are the best cities for solo travelers?+
+What are the best cities for solo travelers in Morocco?+

-Essaouira (relaxed, safe, walkable), Chefchaouen (small, beautiful, easygoing), Marrakech (exciting but intense), and Rabat (modern, safe).
-Fes is rewarding but consider a guide for your first day in the medina.
+Essaouira (relaxed, safe, walkable, beach town), Chefchaouen (small, beautiful, easygoing), Marrakech (exciting but intense — best with some travel experience), and Rabat (modern, safe, less touristy).
+Fes is rewarding but the medina is complex — consider a guide for your first day.

 Should I book a guide or travel independently?+

 Generally yes.
-Use petit taxis with the meter.
-Avoid unlicensed taxis at night.
-Pre-book airport transfers through your riad.
-Ride-hailing apps operate in major cities.
+Use petit taxis (city taxis) and insist on the meter.
+Avoid unlicensed grand taxis at night.
+For airport transfers, pre-book through your riad or a tour operator.
+Ride-hailing apps like Careem operate in major cities and add an extra layer of accountability since trips are tracked.

 Can I do the Sahara Desert solo?+